eclipse-archived/smarthome/docs/documentation/concepts/items.md

 - `Group:Number:AVG` calculates the average value over all member states which can be interpreted as `DecimalTypes`.
 - `Group:Switch:OR(ON,OFF)` sets the group state to `ON` if any of its members has the state `ON`, `OFF` if all are off.
 - `Group:Switch:AND(ON,OFF)` sets the group state to `ON` if all of its members have the state `ON`, `OFF` if any of the group members has a different state than `ON`.
+- `Group:DateTime:LATEST` sets the group state to the latest date from all its members states.

 ## State and Command Type Formatting